 - 1. Find that: - a.
-No further analysis under California Environmental Quality Act (CEQA) is required pursuant to CEQA Guidelines Section 15183 (Consistency with a General Plan, Community Plan or Zoning Ordinance for which an Environmental Impact Report (EIR) was prepared), on the basis of the whole record, including any comments received in response to the environmental review referral. - b.
+No further analysis under California Environmental Quality Act (CEQA) is required pursuant to CEQA Guidelines Section 15183 (Consistency with a General Plan, Community Plan or Zoning Ordinance for which an Environmental Impact Report (EIR) was prepared), on the basis of the whole record, including any comments received in response to the Environmental Review Referral. - b.
 The project is consistent with the development density established by existing zoning, community plan or general plan policies for which an EIR was certified. - c.
-There are no project specific effects which are peculiar to the project or its site, and which the 2016 Stanislaus County General Plan Update (GPU) EIR failed to analyze as significant effects. - d.
+There are no project-specific effects which are peculiar to the project or its site, in which the 2016 Stanislaus County General Plan Update (GPU) EIR failed to analyze as significant effects. - d.
 There are no potentially significant off-site and/or cumulative impacts which the GPU EIR failed to evaluate. - e.
 There is no substantial new information which results in more severe impacts than anticipated by the GPU EIR. - f.
 The project will undertake feasible mitigation measures specified in the GPU EIR. - g.
 The project is exempt from CEQA as per CEQA Guidelines Section 15061, Common Sense Exemption. - 2.
-Order the filing of a Notice of Exemption with the Stanislaus County Clerk-Recorder pursuant to CEQA Guidelines Section 15061. - 3.
+Order the filing of a Notice of Exemption with the Stanislaus County Clerk-Recorder's Office pursuant to CEQA Guidelines Section 15061. - 3.
 Find that: - a.
 The proposed parcel map is consistent with applicable general and specific plans as specified in Section 65451 of California Code, Government Code. - b.
 The design or improvement of the proposed parcel map is consistent with applicable general and specific plans. - c.
 The site is physically suitable for the type of development. - d.
 The site is physically suitable for the proposed density of development. - e.
 The designs of the parcel map or the proposed improvements are not likely to cause substantial environmental damage or substantially and avoidably injure fish and wildlife or their habitat. - f.
 The design of the parcel map or type of improvements is not likely to cause serious public health problems.

 - g.
 The design of the parcel map or the type of improvements will not conflict with easements, acquired by the public at large, for access through or use of, property within the proposed subdivision. - h.
-The proposed parcel map is consistent with the restrictions and conditions of the existing Williamson Act contract. - i.
-The proposed parcels are of a size suitable to sustain agricultural uses. - j.
-The proposed parcel map will not result in residential development not incidental to the commercial agricultural use of the land. - 4.
-Approve Parcel Map Application No. PLN2021-0091 Kline, subject to the attached Conditions of Approval.
+That the project will increase activities in and around the project area, and increase demands for roads and services, thereby requiring dedication and improvements. - 5.
+Approve Parcel Map Application No. PLN2021-0086 Onkar Builders, Inc, subject to the attached Conditions of Approval.